radical-cybertools/HT-BAC/README.md

 ### 2.1.1 Configuration

-A simple configuration file (`config.py`)is provided in which the allocation and resource parameters are set.
-Configuration files are passed to the `freenrg.py` tool via the `--config=` flag.
+A simple configuration file (`examples/bac/config.py`)is provided in which the allocation and resource parameters are set.
+Configuration files are passed to the `radical-freenerg-run` tool via the `--config=` flag.
 Change any of the values in the file to your specific needs:

 ```
 CONFIG = {